Telos4/ggj2019/README.md

 they should appear in the output.

 ### **Arduino setup on the Odroid:**
-The odroid needs to be connected to two Arduinos.
+The odroid needs to be connected to two arduinos.
 The first Arduino handles communication with car actuators and encoder wheel sensors as described on the [BARC project page](http://www.barc-project.com/setup/).
-The second Arduino is for reading the light, distance and RFID sensors.
+The second arduino is for reading the light, distance and RFID sensors.
 You have to connect the sensors and then flash the arduino sketch.
 The sketch requires headerfiles for the messages you just built.
 In order to create these, run the following commands on the odroid:
 ```
     $ cd ~/sketchbook/libraries/